pvcnt/mergeable/apps/website/src/content/docs/user-guide/inbox.md

 ![New section dialog](../../../assets/screenshots/new-section.png)

-You need to provide a label and a search query.
-The search query uses [GitHub's search language for pull requests](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests), with the following modifications:
+The search query uses [GitHub's search language](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests), with the following modifications:

 * A `type:pr` term is implicitely added, you do not need to include it.
 * Pull requests are always sorted by last updated first (i.e., `sort:updated`).